basnijholt/nijho.lt/content/post/homelab-explained/index.md

 That is also my answer to "what if a machine dies?"
 There is no automatic failover: nothing notices and reschedules the services for me, the way Kubernetes would.
 But because no stack is tied to a machine, recovering by hand takes a minute.
+The NAS is the exception: it holds the data and runs Traefik, so if it dies, nothing else can take over.

+{{< detail-tag "Moving a dead machine's services by hand (click to unfold)" >}}
 If the NUC died, I would point its name at the HP:

 ```yaml